uc-cdis/indexd/README.md

 The `type` tells Indexd which client to use for that external service.
 In this case, `doi` maps to the [DOI Client](https://github.com/uc-cdis/doiclient).

 Indexd itself can be configured to append a prefix to the typical UUID in order to aide in the distributed resolution capabilities mentioned above.
 Specifically, we can add a prefix such as `dg.4GH5/` which may represent one instance of Indexd.
-For distriubuted resolution purposes, we can then create `hints` that let the central resolver know where to go when it recieves a GUID with a prefix of `dg.4GH5/`.
+For distributed resolution purposes, we can then create `hints` that let the central resolver know where to go when it receives a GUID with a prefix of `dg.4GH5/`.

 The prefix that a given Indexd instance uses is specified in the `DEFAULT_PREFIX` configuration in the settings file.
 In order to ensure that this gets used and aliases get created, specify `PREPEND_PREFIX` to `True` and `ADD_PREFIX_ALIAS` to `True` as well.